This issue brief is co-authored by the Kansas Policy Institute's Michael Austin and NTUF's Andrew Moylan and Andrew Wilford.

 Kansas lawmakers should act swiftly to fix this problem.
 Failure to do so will place an undue burden on thousands of small businesses, encourage passing that burden to Kansas consumers, and risk embroiling the state in expensive litigation it is likely to lose.

-On Background: The “Wayfair Checklist”
+BACKGROUND: The “Wayfair Checklist”

 Under the Wayfair decision handed down by the U.S. Supreme Court, states have the authority to tax online sales made by out-of-state retailers in a manner that does not pose undue burdens on interstate commerce.
 One reason the Supreme Court chose to rule in favor of South Dakota in the Wayfair decision is that it was convinced by the state’s arguments that its economic nexus law would not place undue burdens on interstate commerce.